October 25, 2022 | Amanda Khatri

 Financial services are important to day-to-day living and help families to save and prepare for the future – improving the overall quality of life.
 By enabling the use of crypto or another digital currency across the entire globe, individuals with little or no access to financial services would be empowered financially to buy, save and invest.
 Ultimately, global financial inclusion would be achieved, leaving no one behind whilst our financial markets progress.

-As crypto is already a global currency, it seems like the most affordable and effective currency to fulfill this mission.
+As crypto is already a global currency, it seems like the most affordable and effective currency to fulfil this mission.
 However, as it is a currency that does not abide by financial borders, regulators worldwide need to team up and devise a set of laws that govern crypto.

 By having a mutual understanding, it would be easier to ensure global financial market stability, prevent crime and protect those in need.